By Christopher Cosenza

 First off, the check-down-to-eliminate-a-play er action is questionable and certainly can fall under the unethical category.
 Since poker players are all about the odds, however, they know four cards are better than two, so this behavior will never end.
 For argument’s sake, let’s assume this practice is accepted.
 Was it unethical for the guy with AQ to bet out after the flop?
 He had top pair and the best kicker possible.
 Did the guy with the AD have a leg to stand on?
 Was it ethical for him to berate the player and make his “collusion” intentions known?

 Again, here’s where time can’t dictate ethics.
 At what point does the “implied check-down” come into play, provided we subscribe to the check-down as an acceptable facet of the game?
 Five players before the bubble?
 Ten players?
 In this situation the tournament needed to lose 20 players before reaching the money.
 When you play poker you have one objective: win all of the chips.
 The guy with AQ had every right to bet into a dry sidepot.
 There was plenty of play left in this tournament, and why should he surrender that pot to the other player?
-But if you ask the player he would surely say it was unethical to try to steal that pot, regardless of his holding.
+But if you ask the

 Here’s a look at different scenarios, and again, no pontificating, just thought-provoking questions.